 - Mix the two vinegars together in a jug, then add the salt and sugar.
 Whisk until the salt is completely dissolved, then add the chili powder and oil, mixing them in.

 - Pour the mixture over the chicken wings, then cover the casserole dish with clingfilm.
-Place the dish in the fridge for at least two hours, preferably longer.
+Place the dish in the fridge for 1-2 hours, depending on how strong you like the flavours.

 - Pre-heat the oven or Big Green Egg (indirect setup) to 200°C/400°F.